 The international volunteers and visitors to ENP and [other parks] provide a financial benefit to the local Thai communities by creating a demand for a local workforce and generating income.
 Save Elephant Foundation has been at the forefront of bringing international awareness to the cruelty inflicted on elephants in the name of tourism.
 One of SEF projects is its Saddle Off program, where elephant owners are taught that there is an ethical way to run their tourism businesses, without using them for rides and entertainmen.
 Most importantly, elephant owners are taught ways to train elephants that do not involve the use of torturous bullhooks.
 Instead, tourists pay to walk beside the elephants in the jungle, and observe them being elephants.
 The elephants are trained by positive reinforcement.
 The new way is better for both the captive elephants and their owners (mahouts), and is a positive experience for the tourists as well.
 Save Elephant Foundation also runs The Surin Project and the Surin Home Stay Project, and is a cofounder of Cambodia Wildlife Sanctuary.

-GSE plans to bring to Elephant Sanctuary Brazil, 2 more Asian female elephants (Pocha and Guilllermina ), who are in captivity at the Mendoza Zoo in Argentina.
+GSE brought 2 more Asian elephants to Elephant Sanctuary Brazil, Pocha and Guilllermina, who were in captivity at the Mendoza Zoo in Argentina.
+Sadly, Pocha died soon after arriving at GSE, years of captivity had taken a toll on her health.
 GSE has also begun construction of an African female habitat, and it plans to construct a male Asian elephant habitat as soon as funds are secured.
-As these habitats are completed, the 2 remaining elephants at Mendoza Zoo will be able to call Elephant Sanctuary Brazil their home.
+As these habitats are completed, the remaining elephant at Mendoza Zoo and the 2 African elephants at the Buenos Aires Eco-parque will be able to call Elephant Sanctuary Brazil their home.
 GSE’s goal is also to provide sanctuary to elephants on other continents as well.
 With over 5000 elephants in captivity worldwide and only 130 in sanctuary, there are many elephants in dire need of assistance.
 Global Sanctuary for Elephants provides expertise, hands-on assistance and pivotal funding for the development of elephant sanctuaries, domestically and internationally, and supports the global welfare and well-being of elephants.
 Scott and Kat know that moving elephants to sanctuary can make a profound difference on their health and well-being.

-The aim of VFAES is to secure a future for Odisha’s forgotten elephants by promoting harmonious and respectful human elephant coexistence.
+The aim of VFAE is to secure a future for Odisha’s forgotten elephants by promoting harmonious and respectful human elephant coexistence.

 Elephant Nature Park is an elephant rescue and rehabilitation center in Northern Thailand where you can volunteer and visit to help.
 ENP has been involved in dozens of rescues which have created thriving elephant herds and is now home to over 100 elephants.
 These elephants have mostly come from the cruel tourist industry, street begging, landmine injuries, forced breeding injuries, or the even crueler logging industry.
 The park provides a natural environment for elephants, dogs, cats, buffaloes and many other animals under its care.